named-data/repo-ng/README.md

 ## License

-ndn-tools is an open source project licensed under the GPL version 3.
+repo-ng is an open source project licensed under the GPL version 3.
 See [`COPYING.md`](COPYING.md) for more information.